mikechristel/sciencemakers-www/README.md

 ## Browsers

+### Recommended
+We primarily develop using Chrome and as a result, it is the browser that is best supported.
+We recommend using Chrome for the best user experience.

 ### Tested
 We actively test the latest versions of the Chrome and Safari browsers, with lesser testing of Edge and Firefox.

-### Recommended
-We primarily develop using Chrome.
-As a result, we feel it is the browser we best support and is our recommendation for the best user experience.

 ## Known Issues
-* IE support has been retired in 2020.
+* IE support was retired in 2020.

 ## Resources
 Font sizing has been implemented using rems and ems.
 For more information see: https://css-tricks.com/rems-ems/.

 ## Dependencies
-* [Angular](https://angular.io/) - Web application framework (version 9, from 2020)
+* [Angular](https://angular.io/) - Web application framework (version 15, from late 2022) (Angular Material is no longer needed)
+* [Angular Flex Layout](https://github.com/angular/flex-layout) - Used throughout to provide for responsive layout of elements
 * [Angular CLI](https://cli.angular.io/) - A command line interface for Angular
+* [angular-hmr](https://github.com/gdi2290/angular-hmr) - Angular Hot Module Replacement.
+Used by default when when running `ng serve`.